PopescuAndrian/Lab.3_TI-221_PopescuA-Building_a_Video_Pipeline_with_Kafka_and_S3/README.txt

 1st.
 Donwloaded Kafka for Windows 10 from https://kafka.apache.org/downloads by following the steps from this useful video(I am a visual lerner) https://www.youtube.com/watch?v=BwYFuhVhshI&ab_channel=AmpCodehM
 2nd.
 Downloaded FFmpeg for Windows 10 from https://github.com/btbn/ffmpeg-builds/releases by following this video https://www.youtube.com/watch?v=SG1Fc5QB8RE&ab_channel=TechwithM
 3rd.
-Downloaded yt-dlp by running(as I have Python) --> pip install yt-dlp 4th.
+Downloaded yt-dlp by running(as I have Python) --> pip install yt-dlp For New Node.js Project run the following commands in Visual Studio terminal --> npm init -y For Install Required Node Packages run the following commands in Visual Studio terminal --> npm install kafkajs fluent-ffmpeg @types/node
+4th.
 Started the " zookeeper-server ".
 Opened new CMD terminal, accessed the path C:\Kafka and run --> .\bin\windows\zookeeper-server-start.bat .\config\zookeeper.properties
 5th.
 Started the " kafka-server ".
 Opened new CMD terminal, accessed the path C:\Kafka again and run --> .\bin\windows\kafka-server-start.bat .\config\server.properties
 6th.
 Created a topic call " video-events ".
 Opened new CMD terminal, accessed the path C:\Kafka\bin\windows and run -->  kafka-topics.bat --create --bootstrap-server localhost:9092 --topic video-events
 7th.
-Started the " Kafka Console Consumer " in CMD new terminal by running --> node videoPipeline.js consumer 8th.
+Started the " Kafka Console Consumer " in CMD new terminal by running --> node videoPipeline.js consumer
+- also, 3 folders will be created, temp, temp_encoded and storage folders.
+8th.
 Started the " Kafka Console Producer" in CMD new terminal by running --> node videoPipeline.js producer

 ---- Process ---